Patrick Mahomes' greatness on display again as Chiefs beat Bills to get to Super Bowl LV

 Only Jim Brown has an argument against Mahomes when it comes to the greatest start to a career in NFL history.
 That’s the kind of company Mahomes is in already.

 What Mahomes is doing isn’t easy.
 Ask Rodgers, who is still chasing his second Super Bowl appearance, or Dan Marino, who never got back to a second one.
-Other great quarterbacks like Dan Fouts and Warren Moon never got one shot to play in a Super Bowl, and Mahomes has made it twice by age 25.
+Other great quarterbacks like Dan Fouts and Warren Moon never played in a Super Bowl, and Mahomes has made it twice by age 25.
 Mahomes is one of 13 players in NFL history with a regular-season MVP award and a Super Bowl MVP, and every other eligible player on that list is in the Pro Football Hall of Fame.
-Mahomes might be the first player ever who could retire after three years as a starter and still be a Hall of Famer.
+Mahomes might be the first player who could retire after three years as a starter and still be a Hall of Famer.

 Mahomes is adding to his legacy each week.
-It’s hard to master the mental part of playing NFL quarterback while your physical skills are still at their peak, but Mahomes has done it.
+It’s hard to master the mental part of playing quarterback in the NFL while your physical skills are still at their peak.
+Mahomes has done it.
 He never struggled in any aspect of playing the toughest position in sports.
 What he and the Chiefs did Sunday, easily dispatching the Bills, probably won’t get proper credit because we’re already used to seeing Kansas City dominate.
 It shouldn’t take away from the greatness we’re witnessing.

 Mahomes is a superstar in every way, and he’ll be back on the biggest stage in sports.
 He’s just 25, but he’s already chasing the accomplishments of Brady, who awaits him in Super Bowl LV.